sconde778/Repository_Test3TuringGeddes_17-9-18/poem2.md

 % The extension md means a file written in markdown

 'Twas brilling and the slythy toves
-All mimsy were the borogroves
+All mimsy were the borogoves
 And the mome raths outgrabe.